videojs/rfcs/proposals/0003-vhs-next.md

 ServiceLocator is the main entity that locates and updates services.

-By default, player should have very limited functionality and support only native playback.
+By default, the player should have limited functionality and support only native playback.
 ServiceLocator is initialized with fallback services.

-ServiceLocator provides 3 main features:
+ServiceLocator provides three main features:

-- Build your own player.
-(Replace default fallbacks with implementations provided by us)
-- Customize ANY service.
-(Replace default fallback or implementation provided by us with your own implementations)
-- Access to ANY service.
+Build "your own player".
+(Replace default fallbacks with implementations provided by us) Customize ANY service.
+(Replace default fallbacks or implementations provided by us with your own implementations) Access to ANY service.
 (ServiceLocator allows access to any available service)

 ### Usage Example 1 (Access Service and use it)